this may be the perfect place to start...

 Menopause: It's for everyone.

-A personal life experience of over half the world’s population and a life stage that impacts every person on the planet (female AND male) Menopause in 2018 is still a mystery to most all who have not yet directly encountered it.
+A personal life experience of over half the world’s population and a life stage that impacts every person on the planet (female AND male), menopause today is still a mystery to most all who have not yet directly encountered it.

-Menopause is a natural physiological process experienced in every female body during middle age.
+Menopause is a natural physiological process experienced in every body with ovaries during middle age.
 It is not a curse (neither are periods for the record), it is not an illness, and it is not something that you should have to silently endure either.

 We, writer/designer duo Sasha Davies and Nancy Nowacek, noticed a number of our friends struggled during menopause because they didn't get the kind of assistance or information they needed.
 As pragmatic and appropriately skilled women we decided to do something that we hoped would improve the experience of menopause for generations of women to come.